Below are some small open source software projects I’ve authored or co-developed. Most of them are released under a BSD-style license. Enjoy!

 - graphyte is a small Python library to send data to a Graphite metrics server.

-- inih is a tiny INI file parser written in C.
+- inih is a tiny INI file parser written in C, good for embedded systems.

 - Protothread.h is my C++ port of Adam Dunkels’ protothread library.

 - My ActiveState Python recipes and GitHub Gists.

 Geeky historical things